scottimariano/highSchoolApp/README.md

 allowing for more flexibility and scalability in the future.
 It was built with Node.js using the Express framework and connected to a PostgreSQL database through Sequelize, an ORM that facilitates interaction with the database.
 The API provides CRUD endpoints for the Room and Student entities, which can be accessed through HTTP requests using standard RESTful principles.
+In /server/postman you could find a collection of request to test the API.

 ### ROOMs Endpoints
 GET /rooms -> Get a list of all rooms.